Killygarry GAA: Crest

-James Reilly Stadium
+Killygarry Athletic Grounds

-On 8 May 1988, the James Reilly Stadium were opened in Crubany.
+On 8 May 1988, the Killygarry Athletic Grounds were opened in Crubany.
 The grounds host a main field, a training field, gym, running track, four changing rooms, media room, car park, shop and kitchen.

 Teams

 The club contains teams from underage right through to senior level.
-There is an U-7, U-9, U-11, U-13, U-15, Minor,a Senior and 2 Reserve teams.
+There is an U-7, U-9, U-11, U-13, U-15, Minor, a Senior and 2 Reserve teams.
 The Killygarry ladies have an U-12, U-14, U-16, Minor & Senior Squads.

 Kit

 Traditionally Killygarry have always worn red and black, hence the Nickname "The Red & Blacks".
 The Jersey is mainly red with black stripes on the sleeves and sides.
 The shorts are mainly black with red stripes on either side.
 The Socks are black with a red horizontal stripe on top.